dailydrip/dailydrip-react-native/README.md

 # DailyDrip React Native App

-This is a proof of concept for a potential DailyDrip iOS app.
+This is a proof of concept for a potential DailyDrip React Native app - iOS and Android.

-Using React Native 0.27.
+Using React Native 0.28